Seraaron/agora/srd/Session Structure.md

 **The largest unit is of course the session itself**.
 A good session should last between 3 and 5 hours, or longer if you're feeling up for it, and contains at least one of each of the following segments:

 - **🎦 Introduction** — Placed at the start of a session.
 Spend a few minutes going around the table reading aloud your [[Principles]],  setting the [[Genre, Tone, and Themes|mood]], and framing the first [[#scenes|scene]].
 - **🔂 Recap** — Take turns each session after the first to let a [[Peers|Peer]] brief the rest of the table on what they remember happening last time.
 This can highlight the moments that they thought were most important, or what they took the most [[Taking notes|notes]] about.
 - **▶️ Actual Play** — The majority of a session.
 This is where almost all of the roleplaying, rolling dice, and story moments happen.
 These are the parts you'll probably remember the most.
 - **⏸️ Breaks** — Actual play is usually broken up with breaks.
 A ten minute break every couple of hours is a good rate.
 But take more breaks, or longer breaks, if you need to.
 You can also do another quick recap between breaks.
 - **⏏️ Wrap up** — Placed at the end of a session.
-First an opportunity to earn back some [[Lots]] by answering [[End-of-Session Rewards|some questions]], and then a more general feedback round-table discussion as the session winds down and people start to leave.
+First an opportunity to earn back some [[Lots]] by answering [[Wrap Up|some questions]], and then a more general feedback round-table discussion as the session winds down and people start to leave.

-> #quote
-> _From the moment you say 'action' to the moment you say 'cut', **what is that?**_
-> _It's the fixing of reality.
-The fixing of time's essence. **It is a mosaic made with time**._
-> — **Andrei Tarkovsky**

 ### ▶️ Actual Play

 This is where most of the session lives.
 This is when you roleplay, roll dice, and have the most fun!
 Still, that's approximately 2 or 3 hours of nebulous time in which to 'have fun', so some **additional structural terms** can be useful for both [[Player Characters|players]] and [[Facilitator|Facilitators]] to plan the order of events with.
 These terms are: **[[#Scenes]]**, **[[#Turns]]**, and **[[#Cuts]]**.

+> ### Nb.
+>
-The terms come predominantly from screenwriting theory, but they can be useful for roleplaying too; as we can almost think of a gameplay session as a little show that we simultaneously direct and perform for ourselves.
-The only budget is our imaginations.
+> These terms come predominantly from screenwriting theory, but they can be useful for roleplaying too; as we can almost think of a gameplay session as a little show that we simultaneously direct and perform for ourselves. _The only budget is our imaginations_.

 #### Scenes